 Quarterly Hot Tub Maintenance

-Once every three or four months, your hot tub will need some in-depth attention.
+Once every three or four months, you should empty the hot tub and replace it with fresh water.
 Empty it out, give it a good clean, and make sure everything’s in good working order.
 Schedule a drain and refill day that lines up with your other tasks to give yourself time to clean the cover and attend to your hardware while the spa is out of commission.

 - Clean your hot tub cabinet.
 Your hot tub will look great with a quarterly clean, and you can touch up any cosmetic or structural damage while you’re at it.